 Consider the flow of the events

 Pay close attention to the sequence of events and how one leads to another.
-For example, a picture or two of the couple getting ready can be followed by them entering their vehicles heading to ceremony venue, or the father-daughter dance was followed by mother-son dance as the sample below.
+For example, a picture or two of the couple getting ready can be followed by them entering their vehicles heading to the ceremony, or the father-daughter dance was followed by mother-son dance as the sample below.
 You can check out the design of our sample album.

 Decide on the album cover and page style

 This depends on what options your lab offers.
 Many labs have an extensive choice that you might find confusing, like fabric vs leather, genuine leather vs faux leather, matte vs glossy page, even crystal vs canvas cover, etc. If you are confused, I suggest go with genuine leather and glossy page.
 They are durable, look great, and have been around for a long time and unlikely to be outdated anytime soon.

 Should I include photos of my family, friends or some other candid shots in my wedding album?

 It depends on what your priorities are.
 If family and friends photos are one of your priorities, then only include A FEW of them, ideally within one spread (or two max).
 You don’t want to turn your wedding into a yearbook.
 Contemporary album styles focus solely on the couples with few candid shots of the family/guests to support the main story.
 If you really want to keep those photos in a book, consider making a separate small book only for that.